When is the best time to go Independent?

 How long should I plan to make the move?

 A good rule of thumb is 4-6 months from building and implementing your transition plan, to resignation and client account transition.
 The actual paperwork transition usually takes less than 60 days.

 What can I expect from being Independent?

 Remember, if you are at a Wirehouse you are going from an employee to a Business owner.
-You must consider more than ever before, how you plan to grow “your business” and all the things that entails: from office space, payroll, employees, insurance, marketing, branding, what percentage of clients that will move, do you implement a 100% fee based business model, do you need a broker/dealer relationship, etc.?
-SMS can help you manage your business processes on a day to day basis.
+You must consider more than ever before, how you plan to grow “your business” and all the things that entails: from office space, payroll, employees, insurance, marketing, branding, what percentage of clients that will move, do you implement a 100% fee-based business model, do you need a broker/dealer relationship, etc.?
+Sowell Management can help you manage your business processes on a day-to-day basis.